Rinne, other NHL veterans hope for final shot at Stanley Cup

 “Everything’s been great with the organization,” said Marleau, who turns 41 in September.
 “They’ve helped out every step of the way and looking forward to getting out of the house I’m sure like everybody else is and get back to normal and get out there and start playing again.”

 Thornton, Marleau’s former teammate in San Jose, still is hoping to play another season with the Sharks at the bottom of the West right now.
-Playoff hopes also were already dim for Anaheim and Ottawa with Miller and Anderson, respectively, both turning 40 in the next three months.
+Playoff hopes also were already dim for Anaheim and Ottawa with Miller turning 40 and Anderson turning 39 in the next three months.

 Spezza turns 37 in June and had been hoping to lift his first Cup to celebrate.

-Note: This story has been updated to correct ages for Rinne, Anderson.